How Malnutrition Changes Your Brain, Affects Mental Health, (And Why Recovery Feels So Hard)

 Malnutrition affects far more than the body—it deeply impacts the brain and mental health.
 Difficulties with mood, concentration, anxiety, and rigid thinking are often direct consequences of the brain not receiving the nutrition it needs.

-With proper treatment, nutritional rehabilitation, and psychological support, the brain can recover and regain healthy functioning.
+With proper treatment, nutritional rehabilitation, and psychological support, the brain can recover and regain healthier functioning.

 If you or your child is struggling with an eating disorder or the effects of malnutrition, reaching out for professional help is an important step toward healing.